anuaimi/kijiji-search/README.md

 - need some way to make sure it is still working??
   - email log file (errors only) once a day
 - providate a way to update search details without a new deploy??
+  - have config in seperate directory that is shared with base filesystem

 ## Setup